Did you know one out of every three people over 65 has some level of hearing impairment? That’s millions of people.

 Invented by Benjamin Franklin in 1749, the battery has drastically elevated our ability to enjoy and receive services from various devices throughout history.
 And hearing aids are no exception.
 Hearing Aid batteries have come a long way since the first hearing aid made its appearance in the 1920s.

 The earliest versions of hearing aid batteries were referred to as “vacuum tube” batteries.
-Over the years, the vacuum tube batteries went through quite the transformation in terms of its size.
-The vacuum tube batteries were originally composed of a 1.5-volt “A” battery to support the vacuum tube filaments and a higher voltage “B” battery to amplify the sound for the hearing aid.
-And these batteries were so large and bulky that they had to be held, worn on clothing or carried in specially designed pouches.
+Over the years, the vacuum tube batteries went through quite a transformation in terms of their size.
+Vacuum tube batteries were originally composed of a 1.5-volt “A” battery to support the vacuum tube filaments and a higher voltage “B” battery to amplify the sound for the hearing aid.
+And these batteries were so large and bulky that they had to be held, worn on clothing, or carried in specially designed pouches.

-Mercury was used for many years in hearing aid batteries to help with conduction of the electrical impulses and to secure the inner parts.
-If a person were to become exposed to the mercury, mercury poisoning could occur affecting the heart, brain, lungs, and kidneys.
-Since around 2010, mercury has since been replaced by more updated modes of functioning.
+Mercury was used for many years in hearing aid batteries to help with the conduction of electrical impulses and to secure the inner parts, but mercury was not really safe.
+Mercury poisoning can affect the heart, brain, lungs, and kidneys.
+Around 2010, mercury batteries were replaced by safer batteries.

-Today, the hearing aid battery has become at least a sixteenth of the size it was when it was originally created.
-The 2017 behind-the-ear hearing aid and its battery are even smaller still.
+Today, the hearing aid battery is at least a sixteenth of the size it was when it was originally created.
+Behind-the-ear hearing aids and their batteries are even smaller still.
 And, with such rapid advancement of technology, we can only expect hearing aid batteries to become increasingly smaller and more convenient.

 Modern-day button battery designs allow for a more subtle and oftentimes completely unnoticed hearing aid to be worn.

 With rechargeable batteries, you’ll likely need to purchase new batteries about once a year.
 These hearing aid batteries are popular among those wishing to decrease their impact on the environment.
+Plus, they are more convenient as they don’t need to be replaced as often.
+They simply recharge overnight.
 For every 100 or so disposable hearing aid batteries, you can use one rechargeable battery.